ableasdale/confluent-dockerfiles/bidirectional-schema-linking/HOWTO.md

 In order for the writes to happen (to the default Context) on both sides, we've created contexts on each side to represent the inbound schema data on the other side; so on the `source` Schema Registry, we now have a `target` context; and on the `target` Schema Registry, we have our `source` context.

 So what does this mean for our schemas?
-Let's inspect the same two again..
-Starting with the `pageviews-value` subject on the `source` Schema Registry:
+Let's inspect the same two again - starting with the `pageviews-value` subject on the `source` Schema Registry:

 ```bash
 curl http://localhost:8081/subjects/pageviews-value/versions/1